 Note: You should not file Form IL-1120-ST-X until you receive a federal finalization notification from the IRS stating that they have accepted your change, either by paying a refund, or by final assessment, agreement, or judgment.
 Acknowledgment that the IRS received your amended return is not acceptable proof of federal finalization.

 Pass-through withholding payments

-A new law became effective for tax years ending on or after December 31, 2008.
-This law requires S corporations, partnerships, and trusts to make Illinois Income Tax payments on behalf of nonresident shareholders, partners, and beneficiaries.
+For tax years ending on or after December 31, 2008, S corporations, partnerships, and trusts are required to make Illinois Income Tax payments on behalf of nonresident shareholders, partners, and beneficiaries.
 Although this is referred to as “pass-through entity withholding,” deductions are not actually taken from payments the pass-through entities make to their owners.
 Instead, the pass-through entities are required to make an income tax payment, a “pass-through withholding payment,” on behalf of the nonresident owner for each taxable year.

 Nonresident partners, shareholders, and beneficiaries must be notified by the partnership, S corporation, or trust of the amount of pass-through withholding payments made on their behalf.
 If the pass-through withholding payments are sufficient to satisfy the partner’s, shareholder’s, or beneficiary’s Illinois Income Tax liability, no return is required.
 Any taxpayer that files an Illinois tax return for any reason must include any income passed through from the entity and will be allowed a credit for the pass-through withholding payment made on their behalf.